k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/02_hardware_req_for_dev_qa.md

 #### Operating system:

 * RedHat (version 7 or higher) based distribution with the latest patches (for example: CentOS, Oracle Linux).
-* Ubuntu Server, version 18.04 or higher, with latest patches.
+* Ubuntu Server, version 18.04 or higher, with the latest patches.

 #### Hardware Requirements:
 <table>